Chewwi7/Intro-to-Software-Engineering-Project/Project Planning/Team Assignments.md

 ## Jeffery Felshaw | [Resume](https://github.com/Chewwi7/Intro-to-Software-Engineering-Project/blob/main/Project%20Planning/TeamResumes/JefferyFelshawResume.md)

-​	Jeffery is the main backend developer but will also help with other parts of code.
+​	Jeffery is the main backend developer but will also help with other parts of the source code.
 He will also help with video presentations.

 ## Constant Nortey | [Resume](https://github.com/Chewwi7/Intro-to-Software-Engineering-Project/blob/main/Project%20Planning/TeamResumes/ConstantNorteyResume.md)

-​	Constant is the fullstack lead who will be helping with both the front and backends of the code.
+​	Constant is the full-stack lead who will be helping with both the front and backends of the code.
 He will also help with video presentations.

 ## Alexis McGruder | [Resume](https://github.com/Chewwi7/Intro-to-Software-Engineering-Project/blob/main/Project%20Planning/TeamResumes/AlexisMcGruderResume.md)

-​	Alexis is the main frontend developer but will help with other parts of code as well.
+​	Alexis is the main front-end developer but will help with other parts of the source code as well.
 She will also help with video presentations.

 ​